piotrfijol/portfolio/README.md

 ### 2. Landwind landing page

-In this project I wrote a code in React for a landing page.
-The design for the page isn't mine.
-I found it on [Figma's website](https://www.figma.com/community/file/1125744163617429490) it was made by [this user](https://www.figma.com/@themesberg).
-To create this project
+In this project I wrote a code for a landing page using React, TailwindCSS and some of the Flowbite's components.
-I used TailwindCSS and some of the Flowbite's components.
+The design for the page was created by [Themesberg](https://www.figma.com/@themesberg), it can be found on [Figma's website](https://www.figma.com/community/file/1125744163617429490).

 [Preview](https://piotrfijol.github.io/landwind-landing-page)